ampretia/commercial-paper-starter-kit/docs/DEVELOPMENT-3.md

 You can use the SSH approach to clone the repo should you wish.

 > You will need to have the 'jq' tool installed, and if you have gulp aready that's fine.
 If you don't have gulp it will be installed within this project.
 But remember to use `npx gulp` rather than just `gulp`
+> This npm install will do the essential install to get you up and going.

 1. *Network*
 We'll be running all the tools within docker containers, they all need to communicate so it has found